Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 Two things conspired to keep me from a solution.

 First, and most importantly, I didn't fully understand the instructions.
-After flailing for some time, I sought out some help and found a reddit post that nudged me towards a solution.
+After flailing for a couple of days, I sought out some help.
+A reddit post nudged me towards a solution.

 For `rmem` the target is a raw value from memory.
-Like many other op-codes,
-`address = Ptr_ReadRaw()` would read the correct value.
+Like many other op-codes, `address = Ptr_ReadRaw()` would read the correct value.

 The source was a whole other animal.
 "Read memory at address \<b>" This was a two step redirection.
-I needed to retrieve the value value of the memory at the address stored in the memory location of \<b>.
+I needed to retrieve the value of the memory at the address stored in the memory location of \<b>.

 In code terms: `value = Mem_Read(Ptr_ReadValue())`

 Once I understood that, it exposed my second issue.
 At the time, `Ptr_ReadValue()` called `Mem_Read()` directly: `Mem_Read(instPtr++)`.
 This would give me the value at the address stored in `instPtr`.
-This wasn't wrong for much of my code.
+This wasn't wrong for much of my code, however, it utterly failed for the needs of `rmem`.

-`Mem_Read()` would read the value from any address passed to it. `Ptr_ReadValue()` would return the value in `mainMemory[]`, unless that value mapped to a register.
+To fix it, `Mem_Read()` would read the value from any address passed to it. `Ptr_ReadValue()` would return the value in `mainMemory[]`, unless that value mapped to a register.

 After `rmem` got sorted out `wmem` fell into place as a pair of `Ptr_ReadValue()` calls.